 Second year opportunities are available to continue your training.
-Students must be able to work independently, maintain a "B" or above grade & have approval of the instructor to participate.
+Students must be able to work independently, maintain a "B" or above grade and have the approval of the instructor to participate.

 College Credit Opportunities: College credits can also be earned if you maintain a "B" or above grade in the course.
-Credits are available from the following schools: Anoka Technical College, Central Lakes College, St. Cloud State University, Ridgewater College and St. Cloud Technical & Community College.
+Credits are available from the following schools: Anoka Technical College, Central Lakes College, Ridgewater College, Rochester Community and Technical College, Minnesota West Community and Technical College, South Central College, and Hennepin Technical College.